Welcome to Bean To Cup Coffee Machines, the home of the coffee maker review for the new home hot drinks brewer or coffee connoisseur alike.

 Yes, it’s true that grinding coffee beans isn’t quiet.
 If you like a late night coffee and live in a bedsit with your kids, you probably want to buy a machine that works with ground coffee.

 That might include your perfect bean to cup machine though, as many models will work with both types of coffee.
 All that said, we don’t think the noise of grinding coffee beans is a big deal.
 In fact it adds to the experience, and what’s more, it only lasts a few seconds each time.

 As a side note, that’s why you’ll not find the timer function that is associated with other types of coffee maker to be ready for when you wake, as you’ll be welcomed to a new day with a rather loud machine grinding into life.

 How Big Are The Machines?

-Generally speaking, bean to cup machines can be bigger than other types of coffee machine due to the mechanisms required to grind the beans for use.
-The manufacturers are getting better all the time at finding ways to make the units less cumbersome, and are now suitable for most kitchens without taking up too much space on the worktops.
+The manufacturers are finding ways all the time to make the units less cumbersome.
+They’re now suitable for most kitchens without taking up too much space on the worktops.